vercel/serve-handler/README.md

 ### cleanUrls (Boolean|Array)

-By default, all `.html` and `.htm` files can be accessed without their extension.
+By default, all `.html` files can be accessed without their extension.

 If one of these extensions is used at the end of a filename, it will automatically perform a redirect with status code [301](https://en.wikipedia.org/wiki/HTTP_301) to the same path, but with the extension dropped.